Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 `DefaultAzureCredential` or `ChainedTokenCredential`,
 the message collects error messages from each credential in the chain.

-For more details on handling specific Azure Active Directory errors please refer to the Azure Active Directory
-[error code documentation](https://learn.microsoft.com/azure/active-directory/develop/reference-aadsts-error-codes).
+For more details on handling specific Azure AD errors, see the Azure AD [error code documentation](https://learn.microsoft.com/azure/active-directory/develop/reference-aadsts-error-codes).

 ### Logging